What Is an ADHD Coach?

 After meeting with you, a prospective coach may suggest that you work with a therapist or psychologist, instead.
 Some clients have medical or psychological problems, such as a major mood disorder, anxiety disorders, or a deep-rooted fear of success, that should be managed by a mental-health professional before getting involved in coaching.
 Offering medical or pharmacological advice to clients is against the code of ethics for coaching.

-4. Do you coach in person or over the telephone?
+4. Do you coach in person?
+Over the telephone?
+Via Web?

-Coaching by phone can be done anywhere and at almost any time.
+Coaching by phone, whether that means by landline or the internet, can be done anywhere and at almost any time.
 “If there isn’t a coach in your hometown, you can find a capable coach hundreds of miles away,” says Wright.

 “Telephone coaching is time-effective — you don’t have to drive to an office and wait — and it’s discreet.
 If you don’t want your colleagues to know about your ADHD, you can talk with a coach on your cell phone in your car during lunch, and go back to your office when the session is over.”

 If you like the dynamic of being in a group, some coaches work with several clients on the phone at once.
 Telephone coaching isn’t for everyone.
 Some people with ADHD are visual processors, who require face-to-face contact with their coach to focus on practical strategies.
 For them, in-person coaching, or “meeting” with a professional via a webcam or videophone, may be best.